Do you want to learn how to make easy beaded ornaments for your Christmas tree? I’ve got you! Let’s see how easy this project is!

 You could also do this project with the young people in your life!
 They would have a blast.
-Let them intitial and date the ornaments they make as a special momento!
+Let them initial and date the ornaments they make as a special memento!

 Put on some Christmas music and let the beading begin!

 Interested in some more Christmas inspiration?
 Here are a couple of other posts for you!:

 Share with us your thoughts on painting the beaded ornaments.
 Would you paint some?
 What colors would you use?
 Would you add glitter?

 Thanks for stopping by for this easy beaded Christmas tree ornament tutorial!
 I would love to see the ornaments you make – share on the socials and tag me so I can see your creations!

 Follow along on our reinventing journey on Instagram, Facebook, Pinterest, and here on the blog.
 Sign up below and I will send you this fun freebie along with the tutorials blog posts right to your inbox!